pingcap/docs/tidb-cloud/serverless-external-storage.md

 Take the following steps to configure a service account key:

-1. Create a service account with needed permission in the Google Cloud [service account page](https://console.cloud.google.com/iam-admin/serviceaccounts).
+1. Click **CREATE SERVICE ACCOUNT** to create a service account in the Google Cloud [service account page](https://console.cloud.google.com/iam-admin/serviceaccounts).
 For more information, see [Creating a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts).

     1. Enter a service account name.
     2. Enter a description of the service account (Optional).